AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 Some websites and web services still support Java Plug-Ins.
 The API that serves as the basis for Java plug-ins has serious security vulnerabilities.
 You can disable such plug-ins for security purposes.
 Nevertheless, even if you decide to use *Block Java* option, JavaScript will still be enabled.

-### Action applied to blocked DNS requests

-Here you can select the way AdGuard will respond to DNS queries that should be blocked:

-* Reply with "Refused" error
-* Reply with "NxDomain" error
-* Reply with a custom IP address

 ### Use HTTP/3 for DNS-over-HTTPS

-Enables HTTP/3 for DNS-over-HTTPS upstreams to accelerate connection if selected upstream supports this protocol.
+Enables HTTP/3 for DNS-over-HTTPS upstreams to accelerate connection if the selected upstream supports this protocol.
 This means that enabling this option does not guarantee that all DNS requests will be sent via HTTP/3.

 ### Use fallback DNS upstreams